BIOL 300: Biostatistics

-The midterm will be held in-class October 24.
-Date was determined by majority vote in class.
+The midterm will be held in-class sometime in October.
+Date will determined by majority vote in class.

 Assignments are due on Fridays at 2 pm (at least a week after they are posted).
 Turn the assignments in to your TA from lab; they'll have a box outside their door.

-The final exam will be DEC 12, 03:30 PM.
+The final exam will be scheduled by UBC in early October.
 Location will be determined by UBC.
 The exam will last 2.5 hours.

 The textbook for this course is The Analysis of Biological Data by Whitlock and Schluter.
 All royalties from sales of the book at UBC Vancouver will be donated to Oxfam.

 The lab manual is available online and printed out at Copiesmart in the UBC VIllage (5728 University Blvd #103).

 There are also many references on reserve and otherwise in Woodward Library.

 Final exam date: TBD.
 The final exam will cover material from the whole course.
 It will last 2.5 hours.

 The course grade will be averaged in the following way: